-- Insurance or other payment you receive as the result of a casualty or theft loss. - Casualty loss not covered by insurance for which you took a deduction. - Amount(s) you receive for granting an easement. - Residential energy credits you were allowed before 1986 or after 2005 if you added the cost of the energy items to the basis of your home. - Exclusion from income of subsidies for energy conservation measures. - Special depreciation allowance claimed on qualified property. - Depreciation you deducted or could have deducted on your tax returns under the method of depreciation you chose.
+- Insurance or other payment you receive as the receive of a second to enthe full and - the result of a casualty or theft loss.
+Casualty loss not covered by insurance for which you took a deduction. - Amount(s) you receive for granting an easement.

+- Residential energy credits you were allowed before 1986 or after 2005 if you added the cost of the energy items to the basis of your home. - Exclusion from income of subsidies for energy conservation measures. - Special depreciation allowance or a section 179 deduction claimed on qualified property. - Depreciation you deducted or could have deducted on your tax returns under the method of depreciation you chose.
 If you didn't deduct enough or deducted too much in any year, see Depreciation under Decreases to Basis in Pub.
 551.

-If your rental property was previously used as your main home, you also must decrease the basis by the following.
+If your rental property was previously used as your main home, you must also decrease the basis by the following.

-- Gain you postponed from the sale of your main home before May 7, 1997, if the replacement home was converted to your rental property. - District of Columbia first-time homebuyer credit allowed on the purchase of your main home after August 4, 1997, and before January 1, 2012. - Amount of qualified principal residence indebtedness discharged on or after January 1.2007.
+- Gain you postponed from the sale of your main home before May 7, 1997, if the replacement home was converted to your rental property. - District of Columbia first-time homebuyer credit allowed on the purchase of your main home after August 4, 1997, and before January 1, 2012. - Amount of qualified principal residence indebtedness discharged on or after January 1, 2007.